thanhhien-02/Customer-Segmentation-Analysis-with-K-means/README.md

-- Data Science in Economics and Businesses Students at National Economics University
+- Hii, I am a Data Science in Economics and Businesses Students at National Economics University